GoanChap/GroceryCheckoutApp/README.md

 **Version 1**: Has scan product and Total methods

 **Future scope**:

-~~Add discounts to final amount~~
+~~1.
+Add discounts to final amount~~

-Error handling for unidentified SKU
+2. Error handling for unidentified SKU

 The problem starts simply: